 8.H.3.
 Transloading Services

-When ordered by the Ordering Officer, the Contractor shall provide all labor, material, and equipment necessary to transfer cargo from one conveyance to another, to include intra-terminal transfers.
+When ordered by the OO, the Contractor shall provide all labor, material, and equipment necessary to transfer cargo from one conveyance to another, to include intra-terminal transfers or Government approved inland transfer location.

 8.I.
 Side-Load Chassis